- Application for Admission Pro Hac Vice, signed and notarized

-The Wyoming State Bar will issue a Certificate of Compliance with Rule 8 upon approval of the application for admission pro hac vice to local counsel, and a copy will be sent to the applicant.
+The Wyoming State Bar will issue a Rule 8 Certificate upon approval of the application for admission pro hac vice to local counsel, and a copy will be sent to the applicant.

 A separate application and application fee must be submitted for each case in which an attorney seeks admission pro hac vice.